amo13/spleeter-wrapper/README.md

 # spleeter-wrapper

+[Spleeter](https://github.com/deezer/spleeter) is a library that uses AI/ML to extract distinct sounds/instruments (called stems) from an audio file.
+It is intended to be used to separate vocals and instruments in a song.
+But it can also be used to extract only the voice from a noisy background in an audio recording (for example a lecture).

-A script for using spleeter with audio files of any length, and with limited RAM and HDD space.
+spleeter-wrapper is a bash shell/terminal script for using Spleeter with audio files of any length, and with limited RAM and HDD space.
-But also gives the option to decide what codec to use for processing, to control HDD usage vs lossy/lossless encoding.
+This is especially important for long (1-2 hour) audio recordings.
+It also gives the option to decide what codec to use for processing, to control HDD usage vs lossy/lossless encoding.

-Originated in a [discussion](https://github.com/deezer/spleeter/issues/437#issuecomment-652807569) on the official spleeter repository.
+`spleeter-wrapper.sh` originated in a [discussion](https://github.com/deezer/spleeter/issues/437#issuecomment-652807569) on the official spleeter repository, and was previously called `separate-overlap.sh`.

-# Example usages:
+# Example usages

+Use either command in your terminal:

     bash spleeter-wrapper.sh --help
     bash spleeter-wrapper.sh filename.mp3
     bash spleeter-wrapper.sh filename.wma --stems 2 --process_codec M4A

-By default (if no options supplied) the script will use Spleeter to output 5 stems and will use WAV codec (lossless) during processing.
+## Defaults

+- `--stems 5`
+- `--process_codec WAV`

+These options are supplied by default, so if wanting these, no options need to be supplied.

+You likely want to use `--process_codec M4A` if you want to preserve much HDD space usage during processing, at the cost of the Spleeter output being in this lossy compression.

-But the final output files will be returned in the same codec/extension as the audio file input to the script.
+Regardless, the final output files will be returned in the same codec/extension as the audio file input to the script.

-# How
+# How spleeter-wrapper works

 - Splits the original file, runs Spleeter on the parts, then joins/concatenates the parts.
 - Removes the padding that Spleeter adds to each part, which would otherwise be heard as cracks in the joined output audio file.